Status: Common regular spring and fall migrant west and central, uncommon east. Uncommon regular breeder north and west, rare southeast.

 The first modern breeding occurred in the western Sandhills, where Ducey (1984) found four nests with eggs at Marsh Lakes in the northeast corner of Valentine NWR, Cherry Co 21 Jun 1984; young were seen by refuge personnel later in the season, who reported that ibises had been present in 1983 and “several years prior” (Mollhoff 2001).
 Further evidence of breeding was discovered in the western Sandhills in 1987, when young were fledged (Huber 1987), 1998 (Stephen Dinsmore, pers. comm.), 2001 (Mollhoff 2004), and 2007-2009 (Mollhoff 2008, 2016), and has continued since.

 Nesting was first observed in the Rainwater Basin in 2001, when 25 nests were discovered at Kissinger Basin WMA, Clay Co 15 Jun; some 75 birds were present, but they abandoned the area by 14 Jul, probably due to falling water levels, and apparently moved to Harvard WPA, Clay Co (Jorgensen 2012).
 Between 2001 and 2015 there were at least nine breeding attempts in the Rainwater Basin, but decreasing water levels at nesting sites or cattle grazing (Mollhoff 2008) caused colonies either to be abandoned or to fail.
 Re-nesting occurred at Harvard WPA in 2010; 12 nests and 50 adults were there 7 Jun, but on 5 Jul 15 nests and 42 adults with eggs were found, suggesting that the earlier nests were flooded (the water was about 18 inches higher) and the birds had re-nested.
 In 2013, 50 birds and 20 nests were at Harvard WPA 21 Jun; numbers increased to 83 on 20 Jul, the latter count likely including newly-fledged birds, but successful breeding was not confirmed.
 In 2015, a colony of 70 White-faced Ibis were tending at least 11 nests at Harvard WPA 7 Jul, and also at a second site, Kirkpatrick Basin North WMA, York Co, young were successfully fledged 8 Jul.
-Four young fledged from the York Co colony, only the third documented record of successful breeding.
-On 10 Aug, these two colonies had 50 and 10 juveniles respectively.
+Four young fledged from the York Co colony, and on 10 Aug, these two colonies had 50 and 10 juveniles respectively.
+When water levels are suitable, Harvard WPA has become a regular nesting site; in 2019, up to 70 adult birds were present and multiple nests with eggs and/or young were observed on 17 Jun and 24 July, and 10-20 fledged birds were present on 20 August (Jorgensen and Brenner 2019).

 Nesting away from the Sandhills and Rainwater Basin is unknown, although a group of 10 at Harlan Co Reservoir, Harlan Co 30 Jun 2005 was of interest; 1-2 remained through Jul, and a few were frequenting cattails there 16 Jul 2006 and were thought “possibly breeding”.